toastal/Curried-Functional-Pipelines-and-Ramda-Slides/README.md

   _.flowRight(_.partial(_.join, _, "&"), _.partial(_.map, _, _.partial(_.join, _, "=")), _.toPairs)
 ```

-#### Oh that's no good...
-It seems our argument order is posing a problem.
+Oh that’s no good… It seems our argument order is posing a problem.

 * * *